Common Ground Project Food Hub

 If you would like to read about the other six hubs, who uniquely offer regional areas their own version of a Food Hub, go here.

-We envision a more resilient and thriving regenerative food and farming ecosystem in the Surf Coast and Greater Geelong regions, where people have access and are connected to land, food, culture, meaningful work and community.
+We create a more resilient and thriving regenerative food and farming ecosystem in the Surf Coast and Greater Geelong regions, where people have access and are connected to land, food, culture, meaningful work and community.

 Benefit for farmers